bioinformatics-ufsc/AnnotaPipeline/README.md

 **Parsing:**
   * `functional_annotation_parser.py` join outputs for both InterProScan runs in a single file called `InterProScan_Out_BASENAME.txt`.
 This file summarizes outputs for each predicted protein.
     * Coils, Gene3D and MobiDBLite databases are structural databases and are excluded from this output.
-  * RPS-BLAST information for hyphotetical proteins are summarized in `BASENAME_Grouped_Hypothetical_Information.txt` as it gives long descriptions.
+  * RPS-BLAST information for hypothetical proteins are summarized in `BASENAME_Grouped_Hypothetical_Information.txt` as it gives long descriptions.
 It may be helpful to find functional hints for proteins.
   * `info_parser.py` uses InterProScan results with parsed files from BLAST results to generate `All_annotated_products.txt`.
 This file joins gene annotation (from BLAST) with functional annotation (from InterProScan) using GOs and IPR values.
 This file is used to annotate sequences (aminoacid and nucleotide) in FASTA and GFF files.

 ## **4. Transcript quantification (Optional)**